JCSDA/jedi-docs/docs/using/jedi_environment/modules.rst

    module unuse /opt/apps/modulefiles/Compiler/intel/22
    module available

-Note the two `module unuse` statements, that need to be run after the stack metamodules are loaded.
+Note the two ``module unuse`` statements, that need to be run after the stack metamodules are loaded.
 Loading the Intel compiler meta module loads the Intel compiler module provided by the sysadmins, which adds those two directories to the module path.
 These contain duplicate libraries that are not compatible with our stack, such as ``hdf4``.
-Proceed with loading the appropriate modules for your application, for example for the ``skylab-1.0`` release:
+Proceed with loading the appropriate modules for your application, for example for the ``skylab-2.0`` release:

 .. code-block:: bash

    module load jedi-fv3-env/1.0.0
    module load jedi-ewok-env/1.0.0
+   module load soca-env/1.0.0
-   module load nco/5.0.6
+   module load sp/2.3.3

-When using ``ecbuild``, use ``ecbuild -DMPIEXEC_EXECUTABLE="/usr/bin/srun" -DMPIEXEC_NUMPROC_FLAG="-n"``.
+When using ``ecbuild``, use ``cmake -DCMAKE_CROSSCOMPILING_EMULATOR="/usr/bin/srun;-n;1" -DMPIEXEC_EXECUTABLE="/usr/bin/srun" -DMPIEXEC_NUMPROC_FLAG="-n" PATH_TO_SOURCE``.
 After building, you will want to run the ``get`` tests from the login node to download the test data:

 .. code-block:: bash